-Lochard Energy is headquartered in Southbank, Victoria, and is the owner and Operator of the Iona Gas Storage Facility (IGSF) near Port Campbell, Victoria.
-The IGSF is a gas processing and compression plant connected to a series of underground gas storage reservoirs.
-It comprises the following infrastructure:
+The IGSF the largest independent provider of gas storage services to the East Coast Gas Market, is a gas processing and compression plant connected to a series of underground gas storage reservoirs (depleted gas fields).
+It comprises the following infrastructure as shown in Error!
+Reference source not found.:

-- The Iona Gas Plant (IGP) and associated wells; - Wellsites at North Paaratte and Wallaby Creek and a Gathering Line hub at North Paaratte Production Station (NPPS); - A Gathering Line network comprising: - DN300 NPPS IGP Gathering Line; - DN300 Wallaby Creek to NPPS Gathering Line; - DN150 North Paaratte wellsite to NPPS Gathering Line.
+- The Iona Gas Storage Facility (IGSF) and associated wells; - Wellsites at North Paaratte and Wallaby Creek and a Gathering Line hub at North Paaratte Production Station (NPPS); - A Gathering Line network comprising: - DN300 NPPS Iona Gathering Line; - DN300 Wallaby Creek to NPPS Gathering Line; - DN150 North Paaratte wellsite to NPPS Gathering Line.